shih8674/PSO-train-BP-NN/README.md

 # PSO-train-BP-NN
-this project use PSO to train the single layer NN structure
+This project use PSO to train the single layer NN structure

 If you only want to see the training process and result, 'improved_PSO_train_NN.py' can run directly.